arpankapoor/threshold_share_server/README.md

     1. *receiver_ids*: List of User IDs of the receivers.
     2. *sender_id*: User IDs of the sender.
-    3. *thresh_num_of_users*: The minimum number of subkeys required to decrypt the encrypted image.
+    3. *thresh_number*: The minimum number of subkeys required to decrypt the encrypted image.
-    4. *thresh_time*: The time frame within which the threshold number of subkeys should be available.
+    4. *thresh_hours*: The number of hours within which the threshold number of subkeys should be available.

 2. The image file.